 - Run your hand against the animal's fur.

-- Wash all of the bedding.
+- Wash all the bedding.

-- Make friends with your vacuum.
+- Grab your vacuum.

 - Prune shrubs and trees to let the sunlight in.